martiningram/martiningram.github.io/_posts/2020-06-21-uts-format.md

 $p_{bo3}(win) = 89.1\%$

-So UTS seems to be a bit more random than a standard tennis set and a best of three Fast4 match, and certainly more random than a regular best of three match.
+So UTS seems to be about as good at picking the winner as a standard tennis set and a best of three Fast4 match, but quite a bit worse than a regular best of three match.

 #### Variations

 How do things change if we assume that each shot takes a bit longer -- say, 2.5 seconds?
-In this case, the win probability drops to $75.5\%$.
+In this case, the win probability drops to $79\%$.
 That makes sense, since this will mean that fewer points are played in each quarter, introducing more randomness.

 What if we made each quarter a bit longer, say 15 minutes?
-In that case, the win probability rises to $83.2\%$.
+In that case, the win probability rises to $85.2\%$.

 That raises another question: how long would quarters have to be to equal the upset rate of a standard best of three match?
-I played around and found that quarters would have to be about 24 minutes long.
+I played around and found that quarters would have to be about 22 minutes long, but 20 minutes wouldn't be too far off (88.2%).

 What if we had two baseliners who, rather than the expected mean rally length of about 5 shots including serve, have only a 10% probability of ending each rally at each shot (10 shots per rally)?
-In that case, the win probability drops all the way to $73.8\%$.
-Conversely, if players kept the points short, say at a mean length of 3 shots ($p = \frac{1}{3}$), the probability rises to $81.1\%$.
-So the format has an interesting sensitivity to the style of tennis played.
+In that case, the win probability drops to $78.4\%$.
+Conversely, if players kept the points short, say at a mean length of 3 shots ($p = \frac{1}{3}$), the probability rises to $82.6\%$.
+So the format seems to have a slight sensitivity to the style of tennis played.

 Finally, I was curious about another variation: what if we didn't reset the score after each quarter, and just played 40 minutes straight?
-This simple format would have a probability of $84.1\%$ of picking the winner, making it considerably better.
-I think this makes intuitive sense: by resetting the score at each quarter, we are discarding valuable information: a win could be by one point, or by ten points, which should tell us something about the players' relative skills.
+This simple format would have a probability of $84.9\%$ of picking the winner, making it considerably more efficient.
+I think this makes intuitive sense: a quarter could be won by one point, or by ten points, which should tell us something about the players' relative skills, but summarising each quarter as simply "win" or "loss" discards it.
 A single long format would not discard any information about the margin of victory.
-Playing an hour would bring the probability up to 89.1%, equalling the best of three match.
+Playing an hour would bring the probability up to 89.6%, surpassing the efficiency of a best of three match.

-#### Does it all make sense?
+#### Conclusions

-I had to make a number of assumptions in this analysis, and it's entirely possible there is some bug in the analysis.
+I had to make a number of assumptions in this analysis, and it's entirely possible there is some bug somewhere.
 But assuming I got it all right, the results are quite interesting, I think.

 Compared to Fast4, this format is an interesting alternative.
-Being exactly 40 minutes long makes it more predictable in length, while being almost as good at picking the winner.
+Being exactly 40 minutes long makes it more predictable in length, while being just as good at picking the winner.

 Compared to a standard best of three match, perhaps the format looks a bit less interesting.
-As mentioned before, it seems we would have to extend each quarter to 24 minutes to match its upset rate, which would mean a match duration of 96 minutes.
-This is a bit surprising to me, given that best of three matches are often around that length, despite players typically taking considerably longer breaks between points.
+As mentioned before, it seems we would have to extend each quarter to 22 minutes to match its upset rate, which would mean a match duration of 88 minutes.
+This was initially a bit surprising to me, given that best of three matches are often around that length, despite players typically taking considerably longer breaks between points.
 Perhaps this is because best of three matches automatically "adapt", ending more quickly when the difference in skills is large, and taking longer when it is small.
-For a lop-sided match, UTS might be unnecessarily long.
-The "extended" UTS format would however avoid very long matches (which sometimes can take 3h+), apparently without sacrificing predictability, which may be a benefit.
+For a lopsided match, UTS might be unnecessarily long.
+The 20-minute "extended" UTS format would however avoid very long matches (which sometimes can take 3h+), apparently without sacrificing predictability, which may be a benefit.

+I only looked at one pair of serve-winning probabilities.
+I think it would be interesting to consider the full range, although hopefully not too much should be lost by fixing them to a single value.

 Finally, I thought it was interesting to see that not resetting the score after each quarter would, at least in theory, result in a considerably more efficient format.
-Perhaps a one-hour contest following this format would be an interesting alternative to a best of three match with a more predictable length.
-Of course players would require breaks at regular intervals, but this should be easy to incorporate.
+Perhaps a one-hour contest following this format would be an interesting alternative to a best of three match, with a more predictable length and similar ability to pick the better player as the winner.